sikt-no/graphitron/README.md

 #### field directive
 By default, Graphitron assumes each field not annotated with the **notGenerated** or **splitQuery** directives to have a name equal to the column it corresponds to in the jOOQ table or service record.
 The **field** directive overrides this behaviour.
+This directive applies to normal type fields, input type fields, arguments and enum values.
+For determining which table the field name should be taken from, see the [table](#table-directive) and [reference](#reference-directive) directives.

 Specifying the _name_-parameter allows for using schema names that are not connected to the names of jOOQ or service record fields.
-This directive applies to normal type fields, input type fields, arguments and enum values.

 ```graphql
 type Query {